skills-dev-2/resolve-merge-conflicts/.github/steps/2-step.md

 1. Manually combined the changes from both branches.

 > [!TIP]
-> You can learn more about managing conflicts with on the [GitHub Docs: resolve the conflict](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) page.
+> You can learn more about managing conflicts on the [GitHub Docs: resolve the conflict](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) page.

 ### When should I resolve a conflict?